 Hello,

-Thanks for providing access!
+Thanks for the info!

-Let us know if you need further adjustments!
+Let us know if that works! 🙂

 Best regards,